CrocoFactory/sensei/docs/learn/http_requests.md

 In this example, only the email field of the user with ID `123` is updated.

+/// info | How it works
+Unlike PUT, PATCH only updates the specific fields provided in the request body.
+///

 ### 5. DELETE
 - **Purpose**: Delete a resource from the server.
 - **Use Case**: When you need to remove data, such as deleting a user account or removing a post.